Healthy Homes Assessment Raupunga

 Raupunga Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must ensure there is somewhere for surface, rain and underground water to flow, and also stop it from getting inside.
-When it is about damp and water, it is usually the things you don’t notice that can become a big problem, causing damage to your investment as well as affecting your tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building; you have to ensure there is somewhere for rain, surface and underground water to flow, and prevent it from getting into the building.
+When it concerns damp and moisture it is typically those things that you aren’t aware of that can become a big problem, causing the property to suffer and affecting the tenant’s health.

-Alongside an irrigation system to stop moisture from entering, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.
+In addition to an irrigation system to stop the ingress of moisture, if your rental is enclosed between your floor and the ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is typically a sheet of polythene that is placed over the ground, to block any moisture from the ground from entering the property.
-It also assists in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to prevent any moisture from the ground from accumulating into the building.
+It also helps to prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection